 6. Practicing vocal health improves your ability to express yourself well.
 There’s no denying the benefit your voice has on your stage and on-camera performances.
 In fact, your voice is often considered the core expression of your performance.
 Maintaining a proper vocal regimen carries over into every medium you find yourself working in.
 Voiceover helps create improved vocal health.

 7. If you don’t use your performance muscle, it will atrophy.
 Nothing improves your skills and innate abilities, to remain sharp as an actor, better than exposing your self to multiple auditions that challenge you on a daily basis.
 Pursuing voiceover requires you audition often, and typically for multiple projects from a variety sources in a single day.

 8. Voiceover demands you challenge your comfort zone.
 By challenging your performance muscle memory, you’re forced to become comfortable with risk.
 Only through exposing yourself to controlled risk can you learn to trust your gut and create with every take.
 Voiceover builds your agility by challenging you shift gears from sub-genre to sub-genre, such as commercial, broadcast narration, corporate industrial, educational, animation, e-Learning, audiobook, animation, games, and more.
 Not only does your agility increase by exposing yourself to the work, you also increase your potential booking rate.

 10. Finding your most natural voice and most appealing, most marketable attributes as an actor are vital to your success.
 Your POV, your twist, your personality are some of your most valuable assets.
 Who you are and what you do best is often elusive to us as talent, especially after 4-6 years of learning to “become someone else” in Theatre school.
-Out of sheer exposure to the work, voiceover training accelerates that self-discovery.
+Out of sheer exposure to the work, voiceover training accelerates that discovery.